jasonmklug/multi-discipline/_posts/2014-08-19-storm-chasers-vs-meteorologists.md

 In reality, though, I had to admit that I was experiencing a mediated version of the Truth (albeit much closer to the Truth in this incident than traditional news outlets have proven).

-Though carried out dutifully and with the best of intentions, any OTGLS is hamstrung by the same tragic flaw as its less-nimble cable news counterpart: the need to sustain the attention of a fickle audience with many options, and, therefore, pursue the flashiest or most exhillarating story angles.
+Though carried out dutifully and with the best of intentions, any OTGLS is hamstrung by the same tragic flaw as its less-nimble cable news counterpart: the need to sustain the attention of a fickle audience who has many entertainment options, and, therefore, pursue the flashiest or most exhillarating story angles.

 In this way, the OTGLS is a storm chaser; bringing you exciting — often dangerously acquired — footage of an extreme event as it unfolds.